jodusan/competitive-flow/README.md

 cd competitive-flow
 install.bat
 ```
-To make a shortcut for cf-paste
+To make a shortcut for cf-paste:

 1. Right click C:\Program Files\CompetitiveFlow\cf-paste.py and create shortcut
 2. Right click shortcut file and go to properties select hidden
 3. On Shortcut tab find Shortcut key: entry and add some shortcut (Ctrl+Alt+V)